sota/old-lang/README.md

 - sota.pre-tests
 - sota.post-tests

-The program is obviously sota and the pre and post tests are captured text from running tests/pre and post pytests.
+The program is obviously sota and the pre and post tests are captured text from running pytest before and after the build..